 What does this mean for employers?

 Finally, employers should be responsive to employees’ or applicants’ requests for religious or cultural accommodations.
-Though the bill mostly references many African-American hairstyles, employers must also accommodate the hairstyles of other minority and protected groups.
+Though versions of the CROWN Act enacted in states and localities mostly reference African-American hairstyles, employers must also accommodate the hairstyles of other minority and protected groups.

 How Clear Law Institute can help

 Ensuring that an employee handbook is current and compliant presents a key challenge for many organizations.
 Employers must: